WrathfulCornsilkJackrabbit/androidCountryPicker/README.md

     }
 ```

 As it returns all available countries locales present in `Locale.class`, by alphabetic order (Even if there's special characters in the name, such as \`\'\^\~).
-Everything else are extras!
+Also, translations of the country names are handle by your current Android's OS Language automatically.

 ## Screenshots
 ![Country Picker SS](gh_country_chooser.png)